 World Tree: in the end, how the dragons deal with the new Well.

 There was also another one before it, which acted as Heaven for all winged creatures (including dragons).
 Unfortunately, when the demigod who created it was killed by the demons, the tree died.
 A seed was left that was used to create the one over the new Well.

 Yandere: Lady Vashj tries to kill Tyrande out of jealousy, wanting to be Azshara's favored.

-You Have Failed Me: Mannoroth experiences a mild case of this from Archimonde, but all it amounts to is Archimonde berating him for failing and taking over his job.
-Sargeras plays it straight by torturing Xavius, but gives that as warning not to screw up again before reviving him and sending him back to Kalimdor.
+You Have Failed Me: While he initially fears the straight version of this, Mannoroth experiences a mild case of this from Archimonde, but all it amounts to is Archimonde berating him for failing and taking over his job.
+Sargeras plays it straight by torturing Xavius, but gives that as just a warning not to screw up again before reviving him and sending him back to Kalimdor.
 It still got his point across since Xavius considered Sargeras' punishment worse than dying.

-You Shall Not Pass: Brox, fighting demons in their homeworld after being through the portal.
-He does such a good job that Sargeras himself comes to investigate.
-Brox then becomes the only mortal to wound Sargeras, chopping a tiny wound in his armor with the magic axe..
+You Shall Not Pass: Brox, fighting the demons in their homeworld after going through the portal.
+He does such a good job that Sargeras himself comes to eliminate him.
+In his last moments, Brox becomes the only known mortal to ever wound Sargeras, chopping a tiny wound in his armor with his magic axe..